RepoDynamics/PyPackIT/docs/website/source/intro/overview/index2.md

 PyPackIT is a ready-to-use software, fully configured in accordance with research software requirements.
 Upon installation, users only need to invest a few minutes in basic tasks, such as filling project-specific information in the provided configuration files.
 PyPackIT then takes over, automatically setting up the repository and generating a complete infrastructure for the project, including a python package, test suite, documentation website, license, configuration files for various development tools and services, and community files such as a dynamic repository README.
 For new projects, the documentation website along with an initial release of the library is immediately deployed online, registering the project in indexing repositories and facilitating its discovery according to best practices \cite{4SimpleRecs, CICDSystematicReview}.
 All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling dynamic configuration management for the entire project infrastructure and development environment throughout the software life-cycle.

-After installation, PyPackIT activates automatically in response to a range of GitHub repository events, such as issue ticket submissions, pushing commits, and PR reviews.
+After installation, PyPackIT activates automatically in response to various GitHub repository events, such as issue ticket submissions, pushing commits, and PR reviews.

 It then analyzes the triggering event and the current state of the repository to determine the appropriate response, establishing an automated pull-based workflow that streamlines an Agile software development process (Figure \ref{fig:workflow}).
 This leaves users with only four manual tasks throughout the software life-cycle:

+executing appropriate tasks on the GitHub Actions cloud computing platform.
+It thus establishes an automated software development workflow tailored to research software needs, based on a well-tested pull-based model for collaborative research software engineering.
+It includes comprehensive Continuous software engineering pipelines that use the latest tools and technologies to provide an automated Agile software development process, enabling the experimental and highly iterative development of research software, while reducing variance, complexity, cost, and risk.
+PyPackIT's workflow automates the bulk of repetitive engineering and management activities throughout the software life-cycle, including:

 **Report**: Each task in the project starts by submitting a ticket to its ITS.
 PyPackIT facilitates reports by automatically configuring and maintaining GHI to provide users with specialized submission forms for various issue types.
 Following a ticket submission, PyPackIT automatically performs issue management tasks, reducing the triage process to a simple decision on whether to implement the task.
 **Design**: After an issue ticket is approved, users only need to write a short design document by filling a form attached to the ticket.
 PyPackIT's automated version control then activates, creating a ready-to-use branch for implementation, along with a dynamically maintained PR for progress tracking.